Today we show how to create and use your ATR Stop Loss Calculator.

 How to identify the volatility phases in a trading system?

-Using this method, when volatility increase, your position decrease.
+You are using this method, when volatility increase, your position decrease.
 Generally, it’s correct.

 Another solution can be to use different multiplier ATR for different volatility phases.